What exactly is off grid electricity?

 When it comes to making a decision about off grid electricity, it really comes down to finding out what's affordable, doable, and available in your location.

-We have neighbours in our region that have been running diesel generators that are over 50 years old.
+We have neighbors in our region that have been running diesel generators that are over 50 years old.
 So we can ask for help when needed.

 Gas generators are also often mobile and usually easy to operate.
 You can get a pull start or an electric start.